Illumina/PromoterAI/README.md

     --input_length 20480 \
     --batch_size 8
 ```
-The fine-tuned model will be saved in a new folder with `_finetune` appended to the trained model folder name.
+The fine-tuned model will be saved in a folder created by appending `_finetune` to the trained model folder name.

 ## Contact